 Pulling on the needle threads of your gathering stitches will also work, but the bobbin threads pull more easily.

 Once you have pulled gathering stitches and gathered fabric fits the area to be sewn to, you can secure the threads before spreading the gathers out evenly.

 I like to tie the bobbin threads into bows, as shown below.

 Another method is to wrap the bobbin threads around a pin at the edge of gathering stitches.
-This allows you to spread your gathers and gather close to the bow or wrapped pin, without losing your gathers.
+This allows you to spread your gathers and gather close to the tied thread or the wrapped pin, without losing your gathers.